solodev/cloud-documentation/src/infrastructure/containers/read/index.md

 # Container Details

 The container detail page shows you important container details as well as the ability to update your container.

-1. Relevant container details shown here including:
+1. Relevant container details shown here include:
     a.
 Container type
     b.
 Container name
     c.
 Container status